IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ++++++++++++++

 Specify a URL where users can read your API Terms of Use.
-API users can retrieve this URL from the SWORD Service Document or the "info" section of our :doc:`/api/native-api` documentation.
+API users can retrieve this URL from the SWORD Service Document or the :ref:`info` section of our :doc:`/api/native-api` documentation.

 ``curl -X PUT -d https://dataverse.org/best-practices/harvard-api-tou http://localhost:8080/api/admin/settings/:ApiTermsOfUse``